Islandora-Collaboration-Group/islandora_webform/README.txt

 2. Login as an administrator.
 Enable the Islandora Webform module in the "Administer" -> "Modules"

-3. (Optional) Edit the settings under "Administer" -> "Islandora" -> "Configuration" -> "Islandora Webform"

-4. Create a webform node at node/add/webform.
+3. Create a webform node at node/add/webform.

-5. Configure Islandora settings for the webform to define which repository objects can show a link to this webform.
+4. Configure Islandora settings for the webform to define which repository objects can show a link to this webform.

-6. If manual webform linking is selected, go to each object that you want to link to a webform, and click the link to add it.
+5. If manual webform linking is selected, go to each object that you want to link to a webform, and click the link to add it.